 About the Journal

-Articles in Journal of Food Distribution Research are indexed or cataloged in Ag Econ Search, Google Scholar, RePEc, Econ Papers, IDEAS, and CAB International.
+Articles in Journal of Food Distribution Research are indexed or cataloged in Ag Econ Search, Google Scholar, RePEc, Econ Papers, SCOPUS, IDEAS, and CAB International.

 Journal of Food Distribution Research has been managed and published by the Food Distribution Research Society, Inc since 1969.